Information on conditions unique to girls and young women can be found at

-The Norton Children’s Urology staff physicians in Louisville are fellowship trained in pediatric and adolescent urology specialty care.
-They have the expertise to treat incontinence daytime and nighttime wetting).
+The pediatric urologists with Norton Children’s Urology, affiliated with the UofL School of Medicine, are fellowship trained in pediatric and adolescent urology specialty care.
+They have the expertise to treat incontinence (daytime and nighttime wetting).

 We have state-of-the-art equipment that is unavailable elsewhere in Louisville and Southern Indiana.
 Our specialists bring skill, respect and sensitivity to caring for your child’s urological needs.

 Enuresis or nocturnal enuresis refers to incontinence in kids who are old enough to have developed bladder control.